chriscdn/cs-rest/README.md

 #### POST, PUT, & PATCH

 The OpenText Content Server REST API doesn't accept requests that use the `application/json` content type.
-This means POST, PUT, & PATCH requests need to use a content type of `multipart/form-data`, which makes writing the request a little verbose.
+This means post, put, & patch requests need to use a content type of `multipart/form-data`, which makes writing the request a little more verbose.
 For example, to create a new folder:

 ```js
 const formData = new FormData()